-Perryvale NA is composed of two parcels of land, adjacent on the diagonal [contiguous at the northeast corner of the southern quarter section.]
-Tawatinaw River NA lies further downstream of the river and or northeast of Perryvale.
-Both are on the river and located east of Highway 2 and about 20 km south of the town of Athabasca.
+Perryvale NA is composed of two parcels of land, contiguous at the northeast corner of the southern quarter section.
+Tawatinaw River NA lies further downstream of the river and northeast of Perryvale NA.
+Both are located east of Highway 2 and about 20 km south of the town of Athabasca.

 Map of the Area